KJZou56/KJZou56.github.io/README.md

 - Collaborated with manufacturers to ensure product quality and supply
 - Conducted market research to refine offerings and improve customer satisfaction

 **Lessons Learned: Business ownership has been one of the hardest things I've ever experienced.
-One can never understand without having done it.**
+One can never understand without having done it.
+One that survived it is never the same**

 ### Business Consultant, Ernst & Young, Hong Kong (Sep.
 2019 to May 2020)
 - Led and designed internal training sessions on Microsoft Word, PowerPoint and Excel to EY teams